kvesteri/sqlalchemy-continuum/docs/native_versioning.rst

     sync_trigger(conn, 'article_version')

-If you don't use `PropertyModTrackerPlugin`, then you need to disable it:
+If you don't use `PropertyModTrackerPlugin`, then you have to disable it:

 ::